Elfrid Payton: New Orleans Pelicans / Birmingham Squadron (2024–2025)

 On October 11, 2024, Payton signed with the New Orleans Pelicans, but was waived five days later.
 On October 28, he joined the Birmingham Squadron and on November 20, he re-signed with the Pelicans.
 He immediately moved into the starting lineup for the Pelicans' game that night against the Cleveland Cavaliers, recording 11 points, five rebounds, and eight assists in 22 minutes in a 128–100 loss.
 On November 25, Payton recorded a career high of 21 assists in a 114–110 loss against the Indiana Pacers.
 On December 3, he was waived by the Pelicans and four days later, he rejoined Birmingham.

 Charlotte Hornets (2025)

 On February 7, 2025, Payton signed a 10-day contract with the Charlotte Hornets.
 On February 18, he signed a second 10-day contract with the Hornets.
-In 6 total games for the Hornets, Payton averaged 1.0 point, 2.2 rebounds, and 3.3 assists.
+In six total games for the Hornets, he averaged 1.0 point, 2.2 rebounds, and 3.3 assists.